 The benefits of journaling for mental health are not limited to the usuals like improving your mood or coping with your day-to-day stress and struggle.
 They go beyond these by helping you to analyze your life and take actions that help you grow.

 Talking about journaling might take you back to your teenage days of maintaining those pretty diaries and ranting your heart out.
 Or, do you remember the English Writing class where the teachers taught you about writing a diary entry?
-The purpose behind that exercise was to help you become aware of your thoughts and put them on paper.
+The purpose of that exercise was to help you become aware of your thoughts and put them on paper.
 Well, the good news is it works like a charm in adulthood too.

 Journaling has been around for a long time.
 There are so many advantages of journaling because it put things in perspective, especially when you are lost in life.
 When you are constantly wondering about your purpose and passion in life, journaling can improve your vision.
 When you are clueless to find solutions to your problems, journaling allows you to seek them from within.